Chapter 15: Cheminformatics with RDKit#

 Chem.MolFromSmiles()

-Loads molecules from SMILES representation
+Generates a Molecule object from SMILES representation

 Chem.MolToSmiles()

-Generates SMILES representation of a Molecule object
+Generates SMILES representation from a Molecule object

 Chem.inchi.MolFromInchi()

-Loads molecules from InChI representation
+Generates a Molecule object from InChI representation

 Chem.inchi.MolToInchi()